-Making the most of your investments requires some understanding that capital gains tax (CGT) arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
+Making the most of your investments requires some understanding that CGT arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
 Where property has been improved then these capital costs may be available to reduce the value of the gain.